-2.3.1 This report outlines the proposals Cabinet are making to Council.
-Consultation was carried out on the proposal by Cabinet to reduce the level of discount offered as set out at paragraph 1.5.7 of the report.
-This consultation took place from 14 October

-2014 to 9 November 2014.
-Results of this consultation are set out in Appendix 2 - Outcomes of consultation.
+2.3.1 This report is seeking direction from Cabinet as to whether they want to consider changes to the current empty property discounts for proposal to Council on 22 January 2015.
+Consultation was carried out on the proposal by Cabinet to reduce the level of discount offered as set out at paragraph 1.5.8 of the report.
+This consultation took place from 14th October 2014 to 9 November 2014.
+Results of this consultation are set out at paragraph 1.5.9 of the report.